One of the main signs of cerebral palsy in an infant is when brain damage occurs in the child’s brain during pregnancy or shortly after.

 Unable to sit up without assistance, often displaying an abnormal posture.

 Usually, by nine months old, babies can sit up independently.

 Unable to stand up, rock back and forth, or bounce on their legs.

 Usually, by nine months old, babies can stand up independently, bounce, or rock back and forth.

 Unable to walk without assistance or support.

-Usually, by 1 year to 18 months, babies are able to walk unassisted.
+Usually, by one year to 18 months, babies can walk unassisted.

 When Can a Child be Tested for Cerebral Palsy?

 The great news, children can be tested early on to see if they show signs of having a developmental disability.

 A General Movements Assessment is done between birth to 3 months of age.